Kidoinfo’s Bucket List, filled with things to do with your children before they grow up!

 Welcome to our 150+ Things To Do With Kids in Rhode Island!
 (Plus Massachusetts, and Connecticut!)
 Fun, food, culture, and history – all unique to our area: these are things we believe every young Rhode Islander should see and do.
 Plus bonus ideas in nearby Massachusetts and Connecticut!
-Many free or discount passes are available at the library.
+Many free or discount passes are available at the library (please note this link is to an older article so it may not be fully up-to-date.)
 And coming soon – we will be offering money-saving coupons to the fun events and places listed below!

 Get wild at Roger Williams Park Zoo

-Located amid 40 acres of beautiful woodlands, the Zoo provides the opportunity to see animals from all over the globe – more than 160 species with a focus on environmental conservation.
-Offers music concerts, holiday events, the Faces of the Rainforest exhibit, animal feedings, and child and adult programs.
-Zip line over the Zoo in the Explore and Soar area and take a train excursion through woodlands.
-The Zoo also offers birthday parties and vacation and summer camps.
-Just a short distance away is Carousel Village, with a classic carousel.
-Food Truck Fridays at Carousel Village April-September.
+Located on 40 acres of woodlands, the Zoo offers animals from all over the globe – more than 160 species with a focus on environmental conservation.
+Music concerts, holiday events, Faces of the Rainforest exhibit, and animal feedings.
+Zip line in the Explore and Soar area and train excursions.
+Offers birthday parties and vacation and summer camps.
+Close by is Carousel Village, with a classic carousel and and Food Truck Fridays April-September.

 Get creative with the Artist’s Exchange

-Artists’ Exchange offers immersion opportunities for the exploration of the arts through classes, summer and vacation camps, school programs, birthday parties and events in art, theater, music and ceramics.
-It is home to multiple art studios, a gallery, art boutique, and a secondary venue, Theatre 82, a multi-use performance, meeting, and instructional space.
-It also includes Character’s Cafe with a full breakfast and lunch menu, beer and wine, and live music on many Sundays.
-Artists’ Exchange hosts community events such as the Fall Out of Summer Arts Festival and Gingerbread House Decorating Contest.
-During the school year, offers free Craft Bash art activities on the last Saturday of each month.
+Explore the arts through classes, summer and vacation camps, school programs, birthday parties, and events in art, theater, music, and ceramics.
+Multiple art studios, a gallery, art boutique, and secondary performance venue, Theatre 82, and Character’s Café.
+Fall Out of Summer Arts Festival and Gingerbread House Decorating Contest.
+During the school year, free Craft Bash art activities on the last Saturday of each month.